buszi/Boomerang/README.md

 // For AndroidX Fragment integration (Android only) implementation("io.github.buszi.boomerang:fragment:1.3.0")

+// For Kotlinx Serialization integration (Experimental) implementation("io.github.buszi.boomerang:serialization-kotlinx:1.3.0")

+// For Compose with Kotlinx Serialization integration implementation("io.github.buszi.boomerang:compose-serialization-kotlinx:1.3.0")

+// For Fragment with Kotlinx Serialization integration (Android only) implementation("io.github.buszi.boomerang:fragment-serialization-kotlinx:1.3.0")
 ```

 Choose the modules that fit your project's needs.
 For example, if you're only using Fragments, you only need the core and fragment modules.
+If you want to use serialization features, you'll need the appropriate serialization module along with Kotlinx Serialization dependency.

 ## Usage